Music of Virginia: Country music

-Virginia's contributions to country music include the legendary singer Patsy Cline, pioneering performers the Carter Family and Staunton's Statler Brothers, who were one of the most popular country acts in the country in the 1970s and 1980s.
+Virginia's contributions to country music include the legendary singer Patsy Cline, pioneering performers the Carter Family, and Staunton's Statler Brothers, who were among the most popular country acts in the 1970s and 1980s.

-Bristol, TN/VA has been designated by Congress as the 'Birthplace of Country Music'.
-In 1927 record producer Ralph Peer of Victor Records began recording local musicians in Bristol, to attempt to capture the local sound of traditional "folk" music of the region.
+Bristol, TN/VA, has been designated by Congress as the 'Birthplace of Country Music.'
+In 1927, record producer Ralph Peer of Victor Records began recording local musicians in Bristol to capture the region's traditional "folk" sound.
 One of these local sounds was created by the Carter Family, which got its start on July 31, 1927, when A.P.
 Carter and his family journeyed from Maces Spring, Virginia, to Bristol to audition for Ralph Peer, who was seeking new talent for the relatively embryonic recording industry.
 They received $50 for each song they recorded.
 That same visit by Peer to Bristol also resulted in the first recordings by Jimmie Rodgers.
 These 1927 sessions became known as the Big Bang of Country Music.
-Since 1994, the Birthplace of Country Music Alliance has promoted the city as a destination to learn about country music and the city's role in the creation of an entire music genre.
-Currently, the Alliance is organizing the building of a new Cultural Heritage Center to help educate the public about the history of country music in the region.
+Since 1994, the Birthplace of Country Music Alliance has promoted the city as a destination for learning about country music and its role in the genre's creation.
+Currently, the Alliance is organizing the building of a new cultural heritage center to help educate the public about the history of country music in the region.

 The Bristol Rhythm & Roots Reunion is held every September on State Street in Downtown Bristol and celebrates the city's contribution to country music.
-It has grown to become one of the more popular music festivals in Virginia and the Appalachia region, as close to 50,000 people attended the festival in 2012.
+It has grown into one of the more popular music festivals in Virginia and the Appalachia region, with nearly 50,000 attendees in 2012.